Bloomberg School Offers Premier Public Health Programs: Protecting Health and Saving Lives Millions at a Time

 Consistently rated number one in "U.S. News and World Report," the Bloomberg School has over 100 different centers and institutes that cover every specialty from human nutrition to mind-body research.
 The public health degree programs afford the opportunity for both faculty members and students to conduct research in a wide array of disciplines, with ongoing studies in more than 90 countries.
 The results of this research have been used to formulate policies and establish programs that offer practical improvements in health care and disease prevention.

 The Bloomberg School Educates Future Leaders in Public Health

-Three doctoral degrees are offered by the Bloomberg School.
-The Doctor of Philosophy (Ph.D.) is for individuals whose goals are research and/or teaching.
-Each department at the Bloomberg School offers the Ph.D., which normally consists of one to two years of full-time course work, followed by two to five years of full-time research.
-The Doctor of Public Health (Dr.P.H.) is a school-wide program designed for holders of the M.P.H. or equivalent degree seeking a leadership career in public health.
-The Doctor of Science (Sc.D.) is offered by some departments and is for exceptional students who seek careers in research, primarily in academic settings.
+Two doctoral degrees are offered by the Bloomberg School.
+The Doctor of Philosophy (PhD) is for individuals whose goals are research and/or teaching.
+Each department at the Bloomberg School offers the PhD, which normally consists of one to two years of full-time course work, followed by two to five years of full-time research.
+The Doctor of Public Health (DRPH.) is a school-wide program designed for holders of the MPH. or equivalent degree and at least three to five years public health experience who are seeking a leadership career in public health.

 Baltimore Helps Balance the Lives of Students at Bloomberg School

 Baltimore, Maryland, is a vibrant, waterfront city whose world-renowned Inner Harbor is surrounded by historical neighborhoods with unique shops, restaurants, art venues, and culture.
 The city supports a forward-looking arts scene and simultaneously embraces its history and lasting influence on American culture.